aweich/esloco/README.md

 ## Citation & Contribution

 If you like this tool, please consider giving it a star.
-If you are using this tool for your research, please cite our publication: ...
+If you are using this tool for your research, please cite our upcoming publication.